 22) Can we build dimensions directly from data sources without using rule files.

-23) What is block locking system?
+23) What is a block locking system?

-Analytic services (or Essbase Services) locks the block and all other blocks which contain the Childs of that block while calculating this block is block locking system.
+Analytic services (or Essbase Services) locks the block and all other blocks which contain the Childs of that block while calculating this block is the block locking system.

-24) What is data file cache?
+24) What is a data file cache?

 A buffer in memory that holds compressed data (.PAG) files.

-25) What is custom defined function?
+25) What is a custom-defined function?

 Answer Essbase calculation functions that you develop in the Java programming language and then add to the standard Essbase calculation scripting language by means of MaxL.